raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_3.md

 Their computer program should:
 - Take regular measurements of temperature and humidity every 30 seconds, and log the values in a CSV file.
-- Calculate the ISS’s latitude and longitude using the PyEphem library, and log this information in the CSV file.
+- Calculate the ISS’s latitude and longitude using the `skyfield` library, and log this information in the CSV file.
 - Take a photo using the camera on Astro Pi IR, which is pointing out of a window towards Earth, to gather data on whether cloud cover might also be a factor.
 - Write the latitude and longitude data into the EXIF tags of the images, which have sequentially numbered file names.
 - For a 'Life in space' experiment, update the Astro Pi’s LED matrix every 15 seconds.
 'Life on Earth' experiments should not use the LED matrix.